Valie Export: 1960s and 1970s

 Export's well-known performance piece Tapp-und-Tast-Kino (Tap and Touch Cinema) was performed in ten European cities, including Vienna and Munich, from 1968 to 1971.
 For this bodily public performance, Export wandered the streets of cities with a "small mock-up of a [movie] theater," first made of Styrofoam and remade later in aluminum, strapped to her bare chest.
 Peter Weibel, her collaborator, invited passersby to "'visit the cinema' for five minutes" by reaching into the "theater" and feeling her bare breasts.

 In Tap and Touch Cinema, Export inverts the sight-dependent functions of film and substitutes the "pleasure" of vision for physical touch.
 Instead of presenting a sexualized female body to be viewed, Export solicits physical contact.
 The "audience," actively participating in the performance, has direct, face-to-face contact with Export's body in the public sphere.
-The media responded to Export's provocative work with panic and fear, one newspaper aligning her to a witch.
+The media responded to Export's provocative work with panic and fear, one newspaper comparing her to a witch.
 Export recalls, "There was a great campaign against me in Austria."

-Some of her other works including Invisible Adversaries, "Syntagma," and "Korpersplitter," show the artist's body in connection to historical buildings not only physically, but also symbolically.
-The body’s attachment to the historical progression of gendered spaces and stereotyped roles represent Export's feminist and political approach to art.
+Some of her other works including Invisible Adversaries, Syntagma, and "Korpersplitter", show the artist's body in connection to historical buildings not only physically, but also symbolically.
+The body's attachment to the historical progression of gendered spaces and stereotyped roles represent Export's feminist and political approach to art.

-In her 1970 photograph, “Body Sign Action,” Export portrays a politically charged agenda through her performance artwork.
+In her 1970 photograph, "Body Sign Action," Export portrays a politically charged agenda through her performance artwork.
 The piece features a tattoo of a garter belt on Export's naked upper leg.
 The garter is not attached at the top and only attached to a sliver of a stocking at the bottom- therefore suspended on the leg.
 Instead of the garter objectifying the body, the body objectifies the garter, flipping constructed societal roles in relation to the female body.

 Export's groundbreaking video piece, Facing a Family (1971) was one of the first instances of television intervention and broadcasting video art.
 The video, originally broadcast on the Austrian television program Kontakte on 2 February 1971, shows a bourgeois Austrian family watching TV while eating dinner.
 When other middle-class families watched this program on TV, the television would be holding a mirror up to their experience and complicating the relationship between subject, spectator, and television.